 An easy way to do this is by using direct pronouns, for example, such as in the Goop newsletter below, ‘A few of these easy tricks can leave you with fresh, natural-looking, no makeup radiance…’ Saying ‘you’ as much as possible keeps the email content personal and relatable.

-Another tactic is to start your content with an action verb, telling people exactly what they can do, thanks to your business.
+Another tactic is to start your content with an action verb, telling people exactly what they can do thanks to your business.
 And before you hit ‘send’, have a final read and ask yourself “so what?”
 The best email marketers create content that matters, and that offers a solution to common problems.
 Don’t just talk about how awesome you are; show your subscribers how you can add value to their lives.

 Like we said before; keep it human!
-Don’t hold your email subscribers at arm’s length—be authentic and let them get to know you.
+Don’t hold your email subscribers and potential customers at arm’s length—be authentic and let them get to know you.
 A quick way to do this is to write the way you talk.
 When you sit down to write your email, imagine you’re sitting down to chat with a friend.
 Then put those words into writing.
 You’ll come across as fun, honest and relatable, and your subscribers will be much more likely to engage with your content.

-Take this email from Freely in Hope, for example, a charity which supports women’s rights in Kenya and Zambia.
+Take this email from Freely in Hope, for example, a charity that supports women’s rights in Kenya and Zambia.
 They share an embedded video of themselves smiling and laughing, which instantly creates a connection with their subscribers, and their email copy is relational and genuine.

 When you send an email to a friend, your P.S. line is often the most important point you want them to take away.
 Your readers' eyes will naturally scan right to a bold P.S. line, so make it a powerful line of copy that achieves your goal.
 In our MailerLite newsletters, we always finish with a P.S. line, just like the one below.

 Spam filters are always scanning your content.
 Don't give them a reason to send your emails to the dark void of spam.
 Avoid using colorful text, exclamation points and spammy phrases like 'This is not spam!”
-Here's an entire article on avoiding spam filters to reach inboxes.
+Here's an entire article on avoiding spam filters to reach inboxes:

 The hardest part about content is that there is no perfect formula.
 An approach that worked last week might fall flat in the future.
 Or you can make a minor tweak and have increase engagement dramatically.